On the affine Springer fibers inside the invariant center of the small quantum group: Diagonal coinvariants

-\end{proposition} \begin{proof} The Shuffle Theorem of Carlsson-Mellit \cite{CM} states that where $\pi\in PF_n$ is a parking function on $n$ letters, and area and dinv are certain combinatorial statistics (see \cite{CM} for the definition).
+In the notations of Section \ref{sec:dimformula}, when $\lambda\in \Lambda$ has stabilizer $W_\lambda\cong S_2$, we call $\lambda$ a subregular weight.
+In type A, this implies that the associated partition is $\lambda=(n-1,1)$.
+In this case, Proposition \ref{prop:bigradedinvariants} has the following explicit corollary. \begin{corollary} When $W = S_n$ and $\lambda=(n-1,1)$, we have \end{corollary} \begin{proof} The Shuffle Theorem of \cite[(1.1)]{CMShuffle} states that where $\pi\in PF_n$ is a parking function on $n$ letters, and area and dinv are certain combinatorial statistics (see \cite{CMShuffle} for the definition).
 The monomial $x_\pi$ is a monomial in the alphabet $\{x_1,\ldots,x_n,\ldots\}$ associated to $\pi$.
 Collecting all the monomials in the $S_n$-orbit of a fixed $\pi$ and using the orthogonality of the bases $\{m_\lambda\},\{h_\mu\}$ for the Hall inner product, we see that $\langle h_\lambda, \nabla e_n\rangle$ is a weighted count of Dyck paths whose associated monomial is $\lambda$.
 For $\lambda=(n-1,1)$, these are Dyck paths differing from the one with minimal area by allowing an extra horizontal step (compare \cite{EHHK}, where a similar result is proved using Schr\"oder paths).
 Fixing the length of this step, we get $n-\text{length}$ Dyck paths, each of which has the same area.
 It is easy to see that they all have a different dinv statistic.
 In total, we get $\binom{n+1}{2}$ Dyck paths, each with distinct statistics.
-This completes the proof. \end{proof} \begin{corollary} Let $\fg^\vee = {\mathfrak{sl}}_n$ and let $Z(\fu_\zeta^{\vee,\lambda})$ denote the block of the center of the small quantum group $\fu_\zeta(\fg^\vee)$ with $\lambda$ a subregular weight.
-Let $P_\lambda \subset G= SL_n$ be the parabolic subgroup associated to $\lambda$ and $\widetilde{N_\lambda} \simeq T^*(G/P_\lambda)$ the Springer resolution.
+This completes the proof. \end{proof} This corollary has an immediate application to the small quantum group, which does not involve the geometry of affine Springer fibers.
+This resolves a conjecture of the third author and Qi \cite[Conjecture 4.9(3)]{LQ1} at the level of bigraded vector spaces. \begin{corollary} Let $\fg^\vee = {\mathfrak{sl}}_n$ and let $Z(\fu_\zeta^{\vee,\lambda})$ denote the block of the center of the small quantum group $\fu_\zeta(\fg^\vee)$ with $\lambda$ a subregular weight.
+Let $P_\lambda \subset G= SL_n$ be the parabolic subgroup associated to $\lambda$ and $\widetilde{N_\lambda} \cong T^*(G/P_\lambda)$ the Springer resolution.
 The additional grading of the coherent sheaf of poly-vectorfields $\wedge^j T \widetilde{N_\lambda}$ is given by the induced action of $\C^*$ along the fibers of the Springer resolution.
-Then there is an isomorphism of bigraded vector spaces
+Then there are isomorphisms of bigraded vector spaces